alirezahos78/Star-mamba/README.md

 - Repeated augmentation uses repeated samples per batch; with `batch_size=128` and `repeats=5`, the actual yielded batch has `25 * 5 = 125` samples.
 - Preserved logs are historical run artifacts.
 New runs should use new `--log-file` names unless you intentionally want to overwrite an old log.

-## License

-No license file has been added yet.
-Add a license before publishing if you want others to have explicit permission to use, modify, or redistribute this code.